Flowr-es/node-microphone/README.md

 For Windows do not forget to add sox to your environment variables.

 ## Roadmap
-Optional Silence Detection
-Mac and Linux tests
-Unit-Tests
-Optimizations
+No official roadmap anymore, if you experience issue submit a PR and I will try to merge :-)

 ## Dependencies

-This library need
+This library needs

 * ALSA tools installed on the machine (`sudo apt-get install alsa-utils`) **for Linux**
 * SoX Tools installed on the machine **for Windows or OSX**